======================================================================

 robotic accessory, and two Game Paks: 'Gyromite' and 'Duck Hunt'.

-Ahead of the 1986 nationwide launch, Nintendo introduced a basic
+Ahead of the console's nationwide launch in 1986, Nintendo introduced

-retailed for , bundling the Control Deck with two controllers, the NES
+for and bundled the Control Deck with two controllers, the NES

 Zapper, and a dual Game Pak containing 'Super Mario Bros.' and 'Duck

-which added the Power Pad floor mat game controller and replaced the
+the Power Pad floor mat game controller and replaced the dual

-dual cartridge with a triple Game Pak featuring 'Super Mario Bros.',
+cartridge with a triple Game Pak featuring 'Super Mario Bros.', 'Duck

-Control Deck, four controllers, an NES Satellite infrared wireless
+Deck, four controllers, an NES Satellite infrared wireless multitap

-multitap adapter, and a dual Game Pak containing 'Super Spike V'Ball'
+adapter, and a dual Game Pak containing 'Super Spike V'Ball' and

-featuring the Control Deck, two controllers, and a copy of 'Super
+featuring the Control Deck and two controllers, bundled with 'Super

 Mario Bros.
 3'.